-Additionally, electric gaming machines (such as slot machines) can cause a dopamine response without an individual ever hitting a jackpot.
+Additionally, electronic gaming machines (such as slot machines) can cause a dopamine response without an individual ever hitting a jackpot.
 Near misses (when a symbol is just above or below the jackpot line, appearing to be closer to a win than it actually is) and false wins (for instance, when an individual bets $4 on multiline jackpots and wins $1) result in the same dopamine response as a true win.
 This can keep individuals gambling in spite of prolonged periods of losses.

 According to gambling addiction professionals, casino games are designed to lure patrons into “a state of ongoing, undiminished possibility that [can] trump the finite reward of a win.”
 Players have been known to spend upwards of 12 hours a day in windowless, clock-less casino halls.